-If you’ve never heard of St. Germain, it’s France’s first artisanal liqueur, and believe it or not, every blossom is handpicked.
+If you’ve never heard of St. Germain, it’s a French elderflower liqueur, and believe it or not, every blossom is handpicked.

 If you prefer Bloody Marys or dirty martinis, this might not be the best choice for you.

-That said, if you’re a gin lover, I think you’ll really enjoy the floral taste of St. Germain.
+That said, if you’re a gin lover, I think you’ll really enjoy the floral taste of these incredible cocktail recipes.

 The classic gimlet is made simply with gin and lime juice.

 Named for a handheld drill used by sailors, this cocktail got its name for the piercing effect it has on its drinkers.